 You'll want to be feeling your best on the day of your interview.
 Therefore, prepare everything the day before.

-Figure out your transportation arrangements well before your interview.
-If you are not familiar with the location of the Asylum Office, make sure to drive there before your interview to know exactly how long it will take you to get there on the day of your interview.
-Do not forget to consider special traffic conditions at the time of your interview, and any additional time you will need to find parking.
+Figure out your transportation arrangements well ahead of time.
+If unfamiliar with the location of the Asylum Office, make sure to travel there before your interview to know exactly how long it will take you to get there.
+Do not forget to consider special traffic conditions at the time of your interview, and if driving your own car, any additional time you will need to find parking.

-It is okay to shed tears or cry during the interview.
-The AO will expect that you will show your emotions when retelling painful events from your past.
+It's okay to shed tears or cry during the interview.
+The AO will expect that you will show emotion when retelling painful events from your past.
 All asylum applicants have to talk about such things during their interview, and your likelihood of obtaining asylum will depend on how credible you are.
-Bottling up your thoughts and feelings can result in your not revealing either your fear of persecution or details of the events themselves.
+Bottling up thoughts and feelings can result in your not revealing either your fear of persecution or details of the events themselves.

 An asylum interview is a tiring experience (both physically, and emotionally).
-Make sure you are well-rested the night before.
 Also, you will probably have to wait for a while before your interview, which will last at least an hour.
 Therefore, make sure to eat before you leave for the interview.